2025 Forum

 DR SUSIE KLUTH

-Chief Data Officer, Data Analytics Branch, Department of Education, Skills, and Employment
+Chief Data Officer, Analysis, Data and Measurement Branch, Australian Government Department of Education

 IMMA CHIPPENDALE